How to Tell if My Dog Needs Calcium

 Dogs need calcium

 First of all, it’s important that you keep in mind that calcium is one of the minerals that every animal needs enough of.
 Most young animals, puppies, in this case, need it for the proper development and strengthening of their bones.
 If you want your pet to grow healthy and strong, it’s imperative that its diet contains a good amount of calcium.Whether the dog has a homemade diet or a commercial one, it should still contain a certain daily amount of calcium.
-If it doesn’t, then it’ll most likely have problems in the future such as osteoporosis.
-This means that there’s a low-density within the bone structure and the bones can fracture more easily.
-This usually affects the dog’s legs.

 The lack of this mineral can also trigger other illnesses such as rickets.
 This is a condition in which development is impaired and the bone structure is lower than that of other dogs of the same age and breed.